(Also applies to Dive Masters and Assistant Instructors)

 The course is separated into 2 parts, the first part is academics and confined water, the second part is open water training.

-Three days 9 AM to 9 PM are required for the academics and confined water.
-This will include registration paperwork, academics Material, written examination and 7 hours of confined water exercises.
+Three days, 9 AM to 9 PM are required for the academics and confined water.
+This will include registration paperwork, academic material, written examination and 7 hours of confined water exercises.

-One afternoon “5 Hours” is required for the open water portion of the Course.
-There frequently is several months between the first part of the course in the open water exercises, because reasonable water temperatures are required.
-This is usually done at a sight suitable for entries and exits with mobility impaired divers.
+One afternoon (5 hours) is required for the open water portion of the course.
+There are frequently several months between the first part of the course and the open water exercises, because reasonable water temperatures are required.
+This is usually done at a site suitable for entries and exits with mobility impaired divers.

 For the classroom session all you will need is some paper, a pen and a highlighter.